fluree/docs.flur.ee/src/content/0.13.0/docs/query/analytical-query.md

 ### Where Clause
 We suggest reading the [Where Clause](#where-clause) section before reading the [Select or Select One Clauses](#select-or-select-one-clauses) section.
 The where clause is the first part of the query that is resolved.

 Where clauses are a collection of four-tuples.
 Each tuple is comprised of a source, subject, predicate, and object.
 Multiple four-tuples strung together allow us to finely filter data, and connect our Fluree to outside triple-store databases.
+The where clause can also contain [unions](#unions), [intermediate aggregate](#intermediate-aggregate-values) values, [binds](#bind), [optional](#optional) clauses, [filter](#filter) clauses.

 Value | Description
 -- | --